deathworlders/online/content/books/deathworlders/chapter-88-the-turning-gears.md

 A voice from some insignificant titan looming in a living god’s shadow.
 “Three billion, My Father.
 Give or take.”

 “Three *billion,* eh?”
-The Great Father, sitting down yet still *somehow* towering above all of them, sorta shuffled in place and even…even that was fuckin’...
+The Great Father, sitting down on his haunches yet still *somehow* towering above all of them, sorta shuffled in place and even…even that was fuckin’...

 He snarled and everything about him just *tightened up* and holy *shit* none of any of the videos or photos came even close Liree was so fucked he was gonna *fuckin’ die* right here on his own fuckin’ front door---!

+Liree felt himself grow dizzy, and fell back against the doorframe to keep from collapsing again.

 “Damn, *boy.* That’s a lotta debt ‘yer suddenly facin’.
 So moment o’ truth.
 Did you damage anythin’ critical?
 ‘Cuz if ‘ya did, what happens next depends *entirely* on ‘yer answer.”

-An actual fuckin’ monster was gonna eat him.
+An actual fuckin’ god-monster was gonna eat him.
 Or worse.
 Somehow he found some courage under that baleful murder-stare, keened to himself…went for it.

 “Th—they were j--just war profiteers!
 On Paradise!
 A--and in the Great Houses!”

-The Great Father slunk closer now, floor *screaming* under his weight.
+The Great Father slunk closer now, floor *screaming* as the entire fuckin' hallway visibly bowed under his incredible fuckin' weight. *Bowed,* in a modern commercial multi-species apartment!
 A muzzle big enough to bite off Liree’s entire fuckin’ *head* snuffled close, closer…growled so low he almost couldn’t hear it…

+But he sure could *feel* that growl rumble the air so hard it hitched his breath. *Fuck.*

 “Now, I bet ‘ya know what I’mma do if I think ‘yer *lyin,* right?
-Das a *lotta* money we gotta pay out of our coffers, now.
+I ain't had any real exercise in a whole *day* an' das a *lotta* money we gotta pay out of our coffers, now.
 Money we can’t spend on shit that matters…”

 Nose pressed right against his throat, sniff so powerful Liree could *feel* the suction.
-A deep growl, oh gods *oh gods please no---*
+An even deeper growl, one so primal the entire hall resonated with it.
+That snuffle creeped up along his jugular as he craned his neck to somehow escape, oh gods *oh gods please no---*

 The Great Monster backed away, slightly.